qarmin/czkawka/instructions/Instruction.md

 Their search consists of 3 parts:
 - Collecting a list of all files with a size greater than 0
 - At start, 64 bytes of each file are checked to discard the vast majority of non-zero files without major performance losses.
-- The next step is to check the rest of the file
+- The next step is to check the rest of the file with bigger parts(32KB)

 ### Invalid Symlinks
 To find invalid symlinks we must to find first a symlnks.